JacieRiver/rna-seq-practice/README.md

 I'm not aiming for a polished final product here.
 I'm documenting my process, questions, and adaptations as I figure things out.

 ## Goals
-- Learn the RNA-sez analysis pipeline step by step
+- Learn the RNA-seq analysis pipeline step by step
 - Reframe existing protocols in ways that make sense to my brain
 - Capture missteps, breakthroughs, and alternate mental paths _transparently_